 Whole grains can be purchased from a number of sources, including the bulk section of many grocers, health food stores, local granaries, and a variety of online and mail order sources.

-Here are a couple of examples of some of our favorites, available online:
+Here are a couple of examples of some of our favorites, all available online:

-Palouse Brand hard red spring wheat berries from Palouse, Washington are non-GMO, 100% non-irradiated, certified kosher, field traced (meaning they can tell you what specific field it was grown in on the farm), and grown the USA.
-Five-pound bags are available individually on Amazon, as well as cases of 5-pounders, and 3-pound bags as well.
+Palouse Brand Hard Red Winter Wheat Berries from Palouse, Washington are non-GMO, 100% non-irradiated, certified kosher, field traced – meaning they can tell you what specific field it was grown in on the farm – and grown in the USA.

 For a more complete list of online whole grain sources, check out our companion article, The Whole Grain Purchasing Guide.